Daniel-J-S/seir-flex-426/src/course-materials/react-fundamentals/week-18/day-1/labs/react-router-lab.md

 Spin up a new react app using `create-react-app`.

-Look over the working [Solution](https://vhixt.csb.app/) and examine the app in React Dev Tools to see if you can elicit the structure so that you have a starting point for you app.
+Look over the working <a href="https://vhixt.csb.app/" target="_blank">solution</a> and examine the app in React Dev Tools to see if you can elicit the structure so that you have a starting point for you app.

-This version of the application should use hard-coded stocks data, which you can find in create a data.json file with the data below to use. however if you want to leverage pulling data from an API you can sign up for an API key and use [https://financialmodelingprep.com/](https://financialmodelingprep.com/) data for your data.json file, just copy and paste it into a new data.json file in your src folder and then import the file with `import data from "./data.json"`.
+This version of the application should use hard-coded stocks data, which you can find in create a data.json file with the data below to use.

+However if you want to leverage pulling data from an API you can sign up for an API key and use <a href="https://financialmodelingprep.com/" target="_blank">https://financialmodelingprep.com</a> data for your data.json file, just copy and paste it into a new data.json file in your src folder and then import the file with `import data from "./data.json"`.

 ```json
 const stocks = [